-(a) a site-specific environmental impact statement based on available meteorological, oceanographic and environmental data collected during the preceding phases of exploration and containing data that could be used to establish an environmental baseline against which to assess the likely effect of the mining tests; (b) an assessment of the effects on the marine environment of the proposed tests of collecting systems;
+(a) A site-specific environmental impact statement based on available meteorological, oceanographic and environmental data collected during the preceding phases of exploration and containing data that could be used to establish an environmental baseline against which to assess the likely effect of the mining tests;

+(b) An assessment of the effects on the marine environment of the proposed tests of collecting systems;

-(c) a proposal for a monitoring programme to determine the effect on the marine environment of the equipment that will be used during the proposed mining tests.
+(c) A proposal for a monitoring programme to determine the effect on the marine environment of the equipment that will be used during the proposed mining tests.

-Contingency plans and emergencies
+Section 6 Contingency plans and emergencies

-6.1 The Contractor shall, prior to the commencement of its programme of activities under this contract, submit to the Secretary-General a contingency plan to respond effectively to incidents that are likely to cause serious harm to the marine environment arising from the Contractor's activities at sea in the exploration area.
+6.1 The Contractor shall, prior to the commencement of its programme of activities under this contract, submit to the Secretary-General a contingency plan to respond effectively to incidents that are likely b cause serious harm to the marine environment arising from the Contractor's activities at sea in the exploration area.
 Such contingency plan shall establish special procedures and provide for adequate and appropriate equipment to deal with such incidents and, in particular, shall include arrangements for:

-(a) the immediate raising of a general alarm in the area of the exploration activities;
+(a) The immediate raising of a general alarm in the area of the exploration activities;

-(b) immediate notification to the Secretary-General;
+(b) Immediate notification to the Secretary-General;

-(c) the warning of ships which might be about to enter the immediate vicinity;
+(c) The warning of ships which might be about to enter the immediate vicinity;

-(d) a continuing flow of full information to the Secretary-General relating to particulars of the contingency, measures already taken and further actions required;
+(d) A continuing flow of full information to the Secretary-General relating to particulars of the contingency measures already taken and further actions required;

-(e) the removal, as appropriate, of polluting substances;
+(e) The removal, as appropriate, of polluting substances;

-(f) the reduction and, so far as reasonably possible, prevention of serious harm to the marine environment, as well as mitigation of such effects;
+(f) The reduction and, so far as reasonably possible, prevention of serious harm to the marine environment, as well as mitigation of such effects;

-(g) as appropriate, cooperation with other contractors with the Authority to respond to a contingency; and
+(g) As appropriate, cooperation with other contractors with the Authority to respond to an emergency; and

-(h) periodic emergency response exercises.
+(h) Periodic emergency response exercises.